Savannah-Sunshine/startup-CS260/README.md

 - Login page is now separate from App
 - Creates jsx for login and details pages
 - Now is forced to authenticate before using the app
+- Removed/extrapilated a lot of duplicate code, and put it into header/footer components, or the main App.jsx

 Changes:
 - Can no longer use header to navigate, only log out.
 (Aka, can't go to details page when not logged in)
-- Removed out-of-scope information, such as analyzing user's cookies.
+- Removed out-of-scope functionality, such as analyzing user's cookies.
 Now will only make an API call and store user's info.
 As is the expectation for CS260 (I believe)
 - Slight CSS changes

 ## Service deliverable